These people cheered you on throughout your weight loss journey, but now your friends and family could be sabotaging your efforts

 If you’ve dropped a few pounds, you’re probably feeling better about your appearance.
 Maybe you’re dressing in tighter-fitting clothes or wearing your yoga outfits with a little more confidence.
 New haircut?
 Check.
 Ditto lipstick.
 Even the most secure man can get a little rattled.
 After all, if he thinks you look great, he knows other men are probably thinking the same thing.
 He could be wondering if you’re going to expand your social life and be less available for him.
 And if he has a few pounds to lose himself, his insecurity may be at an all-time high.

 You should take all the credit for your new, healthier body.
 But there’s no harm in bringing him into the experience.
 Ask him to go shopping with you and help you pick out a dress that he thinks is sexy.
 Flirt with him.
-Don’t mention his extra weight, but do share your healthy, delicious meals with him, rather than preparing a delicious Lemon and Spinach Risotto Recipe and leaving him to rifle through the fridge for frozen hot wings.
+Don’t mention his extra weight, but do share your healthy, delicious meals with him, rather than preparing a delicious recipe for you and leaving him to rifle through the fridge for frozen hot wings.

 Had a hard week at work?
 Broke up with your boyfriend?
 You and your pal have spent many nights soothing each other’s woes with nachos, mojitos, and peanut butter brownie pies.
 Well, no one likes to eat and drink alone, and your friend’s going to be upset when her partner in caloric crime doesn’t want to go hog wild during next Friday’s happy hour.